-Cancer Finances offers an online-tool to help guide you through some key topics that may impact your financial situation.
+Triage Cancer offers an online tool called Cancer Finances to help guide you through some key topics that may impact your financial situation.
 Whether you are newly diagnosed, or many years past active treatment, this site can help you navigate finances after cancer.

 Local service organizations

-Local service or volunteer organizations such as Catholic Charities, Jewish Social Services, the Lions Club, Lutheran Social Services, the Salvation Army, and others may offer financial assistance.
+Local service, volunteer, and/or faith-based organizations such as Catholic Charities, Jewish Social Services, the Lions Club, Lutheran Social Services, the Salvation Army, and others may offer financial assistance.
 Some of these organizations offer grants to help cover the cost of treatment and other expenses, while others help with specific services or products, such as travel or medications.
-A social worker or an Internet search can provide you with a list of organizations.
-Many hospitals and clinics also maintain a list of service organizations in the community.
+A social worker or an internet search can provide you with a list of organizations.
+Many hospitals and cancer centers also maintain a list of such service organizations in the community.

 Community-based groups, such as local churches, synagogues, mosques, and lodges may also provide assistance for people with cancer, sometimes even if the person is not a member of that particular organization or religion.
 Some hospitals also have private funds available for patients in need.